privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 ### state

-The `state` option tells the plugin what states it should use and how to subscribe for listeners that monitor state changes on the Yivi server.
+The `state` option tells the plugin what states it should use and how to subscribe for listeners that monitor state changes on the IRMA server.
 You can find an overview of the possible option sets in the subsections.

-There are two general options, `url` and `legacyUrl`, to determine the location of the frontend endpoints of the Yivi server.
-The `legacyUrl` is used for frontend protocol version 1.0 (for [Yivi server](https://yivi.app/docs/yivi-server/) v0.7.x and earlier) and the `url` is used for frontend protocol version 1.1 and above.
+There are two general options, `url` and `legacyUrl`, to determine the location of the frontend endpoints of the IRMA server.
+The `legacyUrl` is used for frontend protocol version 1.0 (for [IRMA server](https://yivi.app/docs/yivi-server/) v0.7.x and earlier) and the `url` is used for frontend protocol version 1.1 and above.

 These are the accepted general properties and their defaults: